Kolossion/ns8-test/README.md

 6) To continue off point #2, having this be a stateless API allows for much easier scaling, since each instance wouldn't be holding its own state.

 7) Considering that the application's data store is just a JSON object, the data storage is handled synchronously.
 If it were being handled by a true DB, it'd be best to make those calls asynchronous to avoid blocking.

+8) Are unit tests required?
+I assumed not.

+9) In the event that a user is attempting to be added that already exists, is that an upsert or an ignore?
+I assumed the latter, since I'd imagine there'd rather be an explicit update to user data.
+Also, in the event of the ignore, would that be considered a bad request?
+I said no to avoid an error, but utilized a different response code than when it's actually added.